Vietnam.vn - Nền tảng quảng bá Việt Nam

 At Phu An station (Sai Gon river) and Nha Be station (Dong Dien canal), the level can reach 1.55-1.60m (approximately or 0.05m lower than Alarm III).
 The peak tide time is 5-6am and 5-7pm.

-At Thu Dau Mot station, it may reach 1.63-1.68m (0.03-0.08m above Alarm Level III); At Bien Hoa station, it may reach 1.80-1.85m (approximately or 0.05m above Alarm Level I).
-The level of natural disaster risk in the downstream area of Saigon - Dong Nai River is at level 2.
+At Thu Dau Mot station, it may reach 1.63-1.68m (0.03-0.08m above Alarm Level III); at Bien Hoa station, it may reach 1.80-1.85m (approximately or 0.05m above Alarm Level I).
+The disaster risk level in the downstream area of Saigon - Dong Nai River is at level 2.

-Thus, compared with the high tide peak in the middle of the last lunar month of September (October 19-21), the water level at Phu An and Nha Be stations during the high tide on November 2 and 3 is forecasted to decrease by 0.13-0.15m.
+Thus, compared with the high tide peak in the middle of the last lunar month of September (October 19-21), the water level at Phu An and Nha Be stations during the high tide period on November 2 and 3 is forecasted to decrease by 0.13-0.15m.

 Thunderstorm situation in Ho Chi Minh City and the South after storm No. 6